florentpoujol/superpowers-game-flang-plugin/readme.md

 [Download the latest release](https://github.com/florentpoujol/superpowers-flang-plugin/releases), unzip it, rename the folder to `flang`, move it inside `app/plugins/florentpoujol/` then restart your server.

-__Advanced:__

-Get it via `npm`:

-    npm install sup-flang-plugin

-The name of the vendors or plugins in the `app/plugins/` folder don't matter.
-So you can leave the plugin path as `node_modules/sup-flang-plugin`.

 ## Quick reference

 Set the configuration in the `fLang.config` object.